hyerim1212/maxwell-to-programmable-photonics/daily_logs/daily_log.md

 Develop the theoretical section of Notebook 09 in detail, beginning from the Helmholtz equation and deriving the core and cladding field solutions, transverse wave numbers, evanescent decay constants, and guided-mode phase condition.

 After establishing the analytical formulation, proceed toward the numerical eigenvalue problem for calculating propagation constants and mode profiles.

+## 2026-09-06

+### Topic

+Introduction to cylindrical waveguide modes and modal classification

+### Reviewed

+* Cylindrical-coordinate description of guided waves
+* Bessel functions in the transverse field solution
+* Modified Bessel functions and evanescent decay outside the guiding region
+* TE and TM modes
+* Hybrid HE and EH modes
+* Mode indices and their physical interpretation
+* Basic concept of LP modes

+### Progress

+Read through Chapter 4 of Integrated Photonics and studied the basic modal structure of cylindrical waveguides.

+Focused on understanding why the transverse wave equation in cylindrical coordinates leads to Bessel-function solutions.
+Inside the guiding region, the Bessel-function dependence was interpreted as describing the radial structure of the electromagnetic field, while the modified Bessel-function solution outside the core was connected to the evanescent decay of the guided field.

+Also studied the classification of cylindrical-waveguide modes into TE, TM, HE, and EH families and examined the meaning of the mode indices used to distinguish their spatial field distributions.

+The LP-mode description was introduced as a simplified modal representation applicable under the weakly guiding approximation.

+### Result

+Established a first conceptual picture of cylindrical guided modes and their mathematical structure.

+Unlike the slab-waveguide theory studied previously, the full cylindrical-waveguide solution introduces substantially more mathematical machinery and coupled electromagnetic-field components.
+The current understanding is therefore sufficient to identify the origin and physical role of the major equations and mode families, but not yet sufficient to reproduce the complete derivation independently.

+This distinction clarified which parts of Chapter 4 require deeper study and which can initially be treated as mathematical structure supporting the physical interpretation.

+### Next Step

+Revisit the central parts of Chapter 4 selectively rather than attempting to reproduce every Bessel-function derivation.

+Focus on the physical meaning of the characteristic equations, the TE/TM/HE/EH mode classification, mode indices, and the weakly guiding approximation leading to LP modes.
+Then determine how much of the cylindrical-waveguide theory is necessary before proceeding to the next stage of the integrated-photonics study.